 Mundoo Island Station has many interesting learning opportunities for school groups of all ages.

-Issues regarding water quality and testing, geology, native flora and fauna and endangered or threatened species can all be studied on Mundoo Island Station.
+Issues regarding water quality, geology, native flora and fauna and endangered or threatened species can all be studied on Mundoo Island Station.

-Southern pygmy perch, Murray hardyhead, Orange-bellied parrots and the Southern bell frog are species that are listed as endangered or critically endangered that have been recorded on Mundoo Island Station.
+Southern pygmy perch, Murray hardyhead, Orange-bellied parrots, Australasian bittern and the Southern bell frog are species that are listed as endangered or critically endangered that have been recorded on Mundoo Island Station.

-Of particular concern to the operation of Mundoo Island Station was the Millenium Drought from 2007 to 2010.
-A vast array of photographs are available for school groups to explore and assist with understanding the huge damage to the environment and ecology as a result of the over-allocation of water from the Murray-Darling Basin.
+Of particular concern to the operation of Mundoo Island Station was the Millennium Drought from 2007 to 2010.
+A vast array of photographs are available for school groups to explore and assist with understanding the widespread damage to the environment and ecology as a result of the over-allocation of water from the Murray-Darling Basin.